 Then there are external positions that have lacerated Player's standing.

 Historically, golf has been an exclusive, restrictive sport.
 A sense of xenophobia needs to be accounted for.
 That Player was competing against crowd favorites Palmer and Nicklaus often made him the de facto villain.

 Worse, Player came from South Africa during the time of apartheid.
 He was seen as an extension of this byzantine, inhumane system.
 That America was dealing with its own civil rights issues was conveniently swept under the rug.

 This last part is particularly tragic, because Player has been one of the more outspoken champions of diversity in golf.
 Outside of Tiger Woods, no golfer has done more to open closed doors to the game.

 Certainly no one is perfect, but, in performance and personality, the good far outweighs the bad when discussing Gary Player.
-At age 80, he remains the epitome of health.
+He remains the epitome of health even as he turns 82 on Nov.
+1, 2017.
 He continues to be an ambassador for golf.
 He brings up matters that most are afraid to touch.